Our Investment in Provect: How AI is Transforming Existing CAPEX

 While a two-dimensional fluoroscopy x-ray is more accessible, today it has significant limitations.
 Without intraoperative CT with a 3D or axial cut, the surgeon is unable to get an understanding of the spatial relationship between the tool and the patient's tissue.
 Beyond cost, there are other barriers to acquiring CT scanners including the high radiation to patient and staff and cumbersome size for smaller facilities.

-Dorian Averbauch, founder of Provect AI, understands these needs having previously built Body Vision Medical to enable intraoperative imaging for pulmonary applications.
+Dorian Averbuch, founder of Provect AI, understands these needs having previously built Body Vision Medical to enable intraoperative imaging for pulmonary applications.
 In 2023, Dorian, with a small team of product and technology leaders, built conviction in a market opportunity outside of pulmonary.
 By the end of the year, they had developed an MVP that could reconstruct a CT quality image out of few x-ray frames.
 The team was joined by Dr. Albert Kwon, Stanford professor and interventional pain management doctor.

 Our Investment in Provect